lenck/vlb-deteval/README.md

 # VLB-Deteval

-Source code for *Large scale evaluation of local image feature detectors on homography datasets* (BMVC 2018) [ArXiv](https://arxiv.org/abs/1807.07939).
+Source code for *Large scale evaluation of local image feature detectors on homography datasets* (BMVC 2018) [[ArXiv]](https://arxiv.org/abs/1807.07939).

-This project uses VLB library and is written in MATLAB.
-Binary version can be run with MATLAB SDK which is freely avaliable ([link](./MCR.md)).
+This project is based on the VLB library and is written in MATLAB.
+Binary version can be run with the free [MATLAB SDK](./MCR.md).

+For a tutorial how to evaluate a new detector, please see the following [instructions](./detect/README.md).

 ## Installation
 If you have MATLAB 2017a (older versions not tested), you can use source code directly.
-Otherwise you can use the binary distribution with the MATLAB Compiler Runtime (MCR).
+Otherwise you can use the binary distribution with the [MATLAB Compiler Runtime (MCR)](./MCR.md).
-More details on how to use with MCR can be found [here](./MCR.md).

-### Set-up
+### Setup
 To set up the MATLAB environment and to compile the VLB mex files, simply run:
 ```matlab
 >> de